RobRendell/gTove/README.md

 much as possible.
 * Camera can pan, zoom, rotate using mouse or touch gestures.
 * By starting the mouse gesture/touch gesture on a mini, mini can be moved, elevated, rotated.
 * By selecting a map (by clicking/tapping it), map can be moved, elevated, rotated.
+* Only re-render 3D scene if something changes (camera angle, mini position etc.) to reduce power/battery consumption.
 * The GM has a current tabletop, with a unique URL.
 Players going to the URL join the tabletop.
 * Peer-to-peer sharing of actions between everyone on the same tabletop.
 * Show Google icon for the logged in user, and for other users connected to the tabletop.